qua-platform/qua-libs/examples/filters/readme.md

 ## Filter on the Stream Processor
 ### filters_with_sp.py

-Using the StreamProcessor one can apply any IIR or FIR filter by convoluting the data with the filter's impulse response.
+Using the StreamProcessing one can apply any IIR or FIR filter by convoluting the data with the filter's impulse response.

-In this example we are applying two RF sources at 5.5 MHz and 15 MHz to the input, and using a 5th order Butterworth LPF filter in order to filterout the 15 MHz signal.
+In this example we are applying two RF sources at 5.5 MHz and 15 MHz to the input, and using a 5th order Butterworth LPF filter in order to filter out the 15 MHz signal.
-The filter is created using the scipy package in python, more filters can be found here: https://docs.scipy.org/doc/scipy/reference/signal.html
+The filter is created using the scipy package in Python, more filters can be found here: https://docs.scipy.org/doc/scipy/reference/signal.html

 Note that we specifically choose two frequencies at close frequencies in order showcase the strength of this approach.